peter hanson's field guide to interesting film

 "Bowfinger" (1999).
 As charming as it is goofy, Steve Martin's broad satire of Hollywood finds a clever way of attacking its target.
 Instead of building the movie around a weasely Tinseltown player, the film concerns one Bobby Bowfinger, an enthusiastic wannabe in the Ed Wood mold.
 Grasping desperately at what he perceives to be his last chance for success, Bowfinger (Martin) convinces his collaborators that he's gotten A-list actor Kit Ramsey (Eddie Murphy) to star in his sci-fi epic "Chubby Rain."
 Since he hasn't actually secured Kit's participation, Bowfinger surreptitiously films the actor, ingeniously keeping his crew ignorant of the ruse.
 The farcical moments are breathlessly orchestrated by director Frank Oz, and the movie mines comic gold from the top-notch supporting cast—Christine Baranski, Robert Downey Jr., Heather Graham, and, in a wonderful second role, Murphy.
 Great gags abound, skewering such L.A. realities as the pervasiveness of screenwriters, the savviness of seemingly innocent starlets, the ubiquity of illegal immigrants, and the power of cultish religions.

 Boyle, Peter.
 Different drummer, 1935-2006.
-Despite his bulky physique and those heavy brows that gave his face a dark mien, Boyle was by all reports a quiet man with the spirit of a poet and a peacenik.
+Despite his bulky physique and those heavy brows that gave his face a dark mien, Boyle was by all reports a quiet man with the spirit of a peacenik.
 It’s therefore ironic that he achieved his greatest visibility not for some introspective performance in a character study or even for his pitch-perfect turn as the singin’-and-sufferin’ monster in “Young Frankenstein” (1974).
-Instead, he earned his greatest fame as irascible TV dad Frank Barone, the bitter senior whose graceless catch phrase was “Holy crap!”
-At least playing Barone for nine years on the hit sitcom “Everybody Loves Raymond,” from 1996 to 2005, let Boyle go out on top.
-For many years, that didn’t seem the denouement fate had in store.
-Sidelined in the ’80s when his style of everyman naturalism went out of favor, and then further derailed by a stroke in 1990, Boyle seemed destined for the slag heap of wonderful ’70s actors unable to reclaim their early notoriety.
-After cutting his teeth in theater, television, and commercials, he made an impact in the notorious counterculture flick “Joe” (1970), seething with rage as a blue-collar dad driven mad by the hippie dalliances of his free-spirited daughter (Susan Sarandon).
+Instead, he gained ubiquity by playing irascible TV dad Frank Barone, the bitter senior whose graceless catch phrase was “Holy crap!”
+At least costarring on “Everybody Loves Raymond” from 1996 to 2005 let Boyle go out on top.
+Sidelined in the ’80s when his style of everyman naturalism went out of favor, and then further derailed by a stroke in 1990, Boyle seemed destined for the slag heap of wonderful ’70s actors unable to sustain early notoriety.
+After cutting his teeth in theater, television, and commercials, he made an impact in the notorious counterculture flick “Joe” (1970), seething with rage as a blue-collar dad driven mad by the hippie dalliances of his free-spirited daughter.
 Throughout the ’70s, Boyle made unpredictable choices that led to uneven results.
 He blended seamlessly into the ensembles of gritty dramas including “The Friends of Eddie Coyle” (1973), “Taxi Driver” (1976), and “F.I.S.T.”
 (1978), while also adding sardonic nuances to his role as a sleazy campaign operative in the political satire “The Candidate” (1972) and of course incarnating the loveable monster in “Young Frankenstein.”
-His offscreen adventures remained perhaps even more interesting; he met “Rolling Stone” reporter Loraine Alterman on the “Frankenstein” set, asking her for a date while in full makeup, and they married in 1977.
+His offscreen adventures were just as interesting; he met “Rolling Stone” reporter Loraine Alterman on the “Frankenstein” set, asking her for a date while in full makeup, and they married in 1977.
 His best man was John Lennon, whom he met through Alterman, and with whom Boyle remained close until Lennon’s death.
-Boyle’s screen career withered when slickness trumped naturalism in ’80s Hollywood: His turn as a counterculture lawyer in the veiled Hunter S. Thompson biopic “Where the Buffalo Roam” (1980) was energetic, but by the time he played a golfing baddie in the sci-fi actioner “Outland” (1981), it was clear his offbeat colorations were taking a backseat to the glossy lighting and frenetic editing of the day.
-He worked steadily, registering with some fans in the ensemble comedy romp “The Dream Team” (1989), but didn’t really begin his resurgence until several years after his stroke.
+Alas, Boyle’s screen career withered in ’80s Hollywood.
+Though his turn as a counterculture lawyer in the veiled Hunter S. Thompson biopic “Where the Buffalo Roam” (1980) was energetic, by the time Boyle played a golfing baddie in the sci-fi actioner “Outland” (1981), it was clear his offbeat colorations had become unfashionable.
+Nonetheless, he worked steadily, registering with some fans in the ensemble comedy romp “The Dream Team” (1989), though his resurgence didn’t really begin until several years after his stroke.
 Boyle picked up an Emmy for a 1995 guest shot on “The X-Files,” and “Raymond” debuted the same year he collected his trophy.
-Considering his whole body of screen work, Boyle was inconsistent (he’s quite awful as a fruity villain in the 1976 flop “Swashbuckler”), but more often than not he was a welcome jolt of authenticity.
-For instance, check out his brutal turn as a son-of-a-bitch dad in the painful 2001 drama “Monster’s Ball,” made smack in the middle of Boyle’s family-friendly tenure on “Raymond.”

 “Boy Wonder.”
 Fueled by a kind of mad genius, James Robert Baker’s novel about the rise and fall of a fictional Hollywood auteur touches on nearly every kind of creative and personal excess associated with the film industry, along the way telling a hell of a yarn.
 Written as a faux oral history (a brilliant contrivance that allows Baker to write in varied voices and deliver his narrative in bite-sized chunks), “Boy Wonder” tracks the career of Shark Trager, the arrogant genius who cuts a swath through film school, ’70s Hollywood, and assorted compliant starlets.
 Especially for fans of ’70s-cinema lore, the satirical highlight is the section of the book detailing Trager’s insane magnum opus, “Red Surf,” an homage to the super-productions that derailed filmmakers like Michael Cimino and Francis Ford Coppola in the early ’80s; hilarious details include Trager’s obsessive creation of 200 takes of a 20-minute tracking shot.
 Yet even though “Boy Wonder” includes vicious takes on the cretins who infect Hollywood, the book also explodes with movie love—Baker clearly adores even the worst and weirdest characters.
 A meticulously crafted epic that never runs out of gas in its 470 pages, “Boy Wonder” is the fake Hollywood story that tells the true Hollywood story.